canro91/canro91.github.io/_posts/2020-07-18-HowIStartedBlogging.md

 ---
 layout: post
-title: How I started blogging
+title: How I started blogging and why you should start too
 tags: career writing
 ---